Larger than life: Mets unveil Seaver statue at Citi Field

 Seaver went 198-124 with a 2.57 ERA and 2,541 strikeouts for the Mets and remains the club’s career leader in wins, ERA, strikeouts, shutouts (44), complete games (171) and starts (395).
 He also played for Cincinnati, the Chicago White Sox and Boston during his 20-year career, finishing with 311 wins, a 2.86 ERA and 3,640 strikeouts from 1967-86.
 The Mets retired his No. 41 in 1988 and he was inducted into the baseball Hall of Fame in 1992.

-“Tom Seaver is our sunshine,” Rose said, noting the nice weather Friday. ”He impacted us all.”
+”Tom Seaver is our sunshine,” Rose said, noting the appropriately nice weather Friday. ”He impacted us all.”

-While many other major league ballparks feature statues of franchise greats, Mets fans have been clamoring for years for one of their own at Citi Field, which opened in 2009.
+While many other major league ballparks feature statues of franchise greats, Mets fans have long clamored for one of their own at Citi Field, which opened in 2009.

 Under the previous ownership of the Wilpon and Katz families, the club announced plans for a Seaver statue in June 2019, when the address of Citi Field was changed to 41 Seaver Way.
 The team initially hoped to unveil it during the 2021 season, but the tribute was pushed back to opening day 2022 in consultation with the pitcher’s family after the artist asked for more time given delays related to the pandemic.